MinecraftCitiesNetwork/democracycraft-wiki/docs/history/congress/2021-law-review.md

-# 2021 Proposed Bills in Congress
+# 2021 Law Review

+Correct as at 24 Feb 24

+Authored by: kaidecro

 **Total Bills Introduced:** 447
 **Passed:** 3
 **Rejected:** 224